Mangalia shipyard: Goliath Crane

 In 2008 the shipyard bought the largest gantry crane in North America, the Goliath Crane, formerly located in Quincy, Massachusetts, from the General Dynamics company.
 Built in 1975, the crane, nicknamed Goliath, Big Blue, The Dog or Horse, has a height of 100 m, a span of 126 m, a weight of 3000 t and a lifting capacity of 1200 t.
-The cranes's re-assembly has been under way since March 2009.
+The cranes's re-assembly started in March 2009, and from 2010 it started operations.
+Since Damen took over, the crane is now painted yellow with Damen's logo.